-All students who fail to meet the SAP requirement at the midpoint of the program are placed on Academic Probation, notified in writing and issued an Academic Improvement Plan.
-See "Advising and Probation" on page 59.
-Students receiving federal financial aid who fail to meet the SAP requirements are placed on a Financial Aid Warning status which is equivalent to Academic Probation.
-Students who do not meet the terms of their Academic Improvement Plan are dismissed.
-See "Dismissal Policy" on page 60.
+If students fail to meet the SAP requirements at any specified evaluation period, they will be placed on Academic Advising, notified in writing, and issued an Academic Improvement Plan.
+Students who do not meet the terms of their Academic Improvement Plan may be required to repeat the failed course(s), or they may face dismissal from the program.
+See "Dismissal Policy" on page 59.